What about mice and rats?

 How long will it last?

-No one can completely answer this question because the first straw bale house was built only about 140 years ago.
-In the USA there are about a dozen houses around 100 years old that are still inhabited and showing no problems.
+No one can completely answer this question, because the first straw bale house was built only about 140 years ago.
+In the USA there are about a dozen houses of 100 years old that are still inhabited and showing no problems.
 They have an increasing stock of houses built since 1980 that are also enduring with no problems.
-Here in the UK, we started building in 1994 and in Ireland in 1996.
-As with any other technique of house building, if your straw bale house is constructed with a good design, with quality work and is properly maintained throughout its life, there is no reason why it should not last at least 100 years.
+In the UK we started building in 1994, and in France there is a house built in 1921.
+As with any other technique of house building, if your straw bale house is constructed with a good design, with quality work and is properly maintained throughout its life, there is no reason why it should not last at least 200 years.

 Isn’t it a fire risk?

 No. It may seem strange, but when you stack bales up in a wall and plaster them either side, the density of the bales is such that there isn’t enough air inside the bales for them to burn.
 It’s like trying to burn a telephone directory – loose pages burn easily, but the whole book won’t catch fire.
 Straw bale walls have passed all the fire tests they have been subjected to in Europe, USA and Canada.
 And, regardless of whether the bales themselves are a risk, if you plaster any wall with a half inch of plaster it gives sufficient fire protection to satisfy Building Regulations.
 In fact, plastered straw bale walls are so much not a risk that they are being used as fire walls between semi-detached houses.